zeuscsc/Obsidian-Notes/Computer Science Algorithm/Transition matrix.md

 Transition matrix may refer to: **The matrix associated with a change of basis for a vector space**.
-Stochastic matrix, a square matrix used to describe the transitions of a Markov chain.
+Stochastic matrix, a square matrix used to describe the transitions of a [[Markov chain]].
 State-transition matrix, a matrix whose product with the state vector. at an initial time.